10 Resume Red Flags That Could Cost You the Job in 2023

 Table of contents

-Every hiring manager has their own preferences, but there are some things that all recruiters agree are red flags when it comes to resumes.
-Anything that raises doubts about your professionalism, integrity, or attention to detail at the early stages of a job application can be an immediate dealbreaker — regardless of how perfect your skills, experience, or qualifications may be otherwise.
+What is a resume red flag?
+Anything that raises doubts about your professionalism, integrity, or attention to detail.
+Any of these can be an immediate dealbreaker — regardless of how perfect your skills, experience, or qualifications may be otherwise.

 10 Red Flags on a Resume